KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-setup/dexp2p.md

 - if `-dexp2p=1` is used, the node will participate in the p2p data network but doesn't respond to requests from nSPV superlight clients
 - if `-dexp2p=2` is used, the node will participate in the p2p data network and also responds to requests from nSPV superlight clients

-This p2p data transmission and synchronisation layer can be used for generic data.
+This p2p data transmission and synchronisation layer can be used for any generic data.
 But, there are certain enhancements made to the RPC that enable the usage of this layer as a Decentralised, Peer to Peer order broadcasting mechanism for the [AtomicDEX-API](../../atomicdex/atomicdex-api.html)

 ## Installation